I N C E P T I O N A I

 Black Diamond

-The Black Diamond Mission 2 targets alpine climbers who need a nimble, easy-to-pitch geodesic four-season shelter that balances low setup time with respectable weather performance for technical missions.
-It undercuts some premium rivals on price and excels at quick, compact packability—making it a practical choice over bulkier expedition tents like the Trango 2 or the costlier Hilleberg Jannu—though it may offer less interior volume than roomier designs such as the MSR Remote.
+The Black Diamond Mission 2 targets alpine climbers who want a nimble, easy-to-pitch four-season shelter with a hybrid dome/tunnel frame that balances quick setup with solid weather performance for technical missions.
+It undercuts some premium rivals on price and excels at compact packability, making it a practical choice over bulkier expedition tents like the Trango 2 or the costlier Hilleberg Jannu, though it offers less interior volume than roomier designs such as the MSR Remote.

 4.1Rated 4.1 out of 5 stars